rikhuijzer/PlutoStaticHTML.jl/docs/src/index.md

 ### notebook2html

 The most important methods are `notebook2html` or `parallel_build!` ([Docstrings](@ref)).

+!!! note
+    `notebook2html` and `parallel_build!` do **not** change the original notebook file.
+    The latter function contains a bang because it may create new HTML files or alter existing HTML files.

 In general, what works best is to

 1. Determine a list of paths to your notebooks.